Qabel/qabel.github.io/_docs/Qabel-Protocol-Box.md

 1. Insert the reference to the FM into the DM
 1. Upload the FM and the DM
 1. Insert the share info in the index DM and upload it
-1. Notify the other identity about the new share with a drop message including **dk1**
+1. Notify the contacts about the new share with a drop message including **dk1**

 # Handling conflicts